AI, Analogy, and the Future of Law and Marketing

 “An atom is like a solar system.”

-“This case is like that precedent.”
+“This case resembles that precedent.”

 The Power of Analogy in Persuasion